 - Their destructive nesting & food seeking tendencies

 - Physical damage to floors and walls due to feces and urine accumulation

 - Diseases and sickness from coming into contact with the raccoon itself or raccoon waste

 How & Why to Get Rid of Raccoons

 Raccoons are cute animals, but when they come close to or enter your Fort Worth home, please do not approach them.
 Healthy raccoons are not friendly, so if a raccoon seems to be engaged, it is likely rabid.
 Rabid raccoons are incredibly dangerous to handle, so we highly recommend contacting a professionally trained raccoon removal specialist.
 Wildlife X Team® Fort Worth can safely remove and relocate raccoons and repair raccoon damage.
-Read more below to find out more about raccoon damage.

 Damage That Raccoons Can Do to Your Home or Building

 While many wild animals can invade homes, raccoons are one of the most destructive.
 With their sharp teeth and claws, and powerful, dexterous paws, they can easily rip through insulation, roofing, and walls—thereby compromising the structural integrity of your Fort Worth building.
 Moreover, they pose serious health risks for homeowners.
 This post explores the major damages caused by raccoons in an attic or building.